Things to See & Do

 The Haveli is a cultural centre complementing the traditional stone temple.
 It includes a large prayer hall, classrooms, gymnasium, crèche, and other facilities.

 After a brief security check, visitors enter the reception foyer.
-Check at the Information Desk if a personal guide is available, or take the Audio Guided Tour to see, listen and learn at your own pace.
-Both are free.
+Check at the Information Desk if a personal guide is available.
 (Click here for more details.)

 The first place that you may come to stop will likely be one of the two atriums.
 Take some time to appreciate the profuse carvings around these sky-lit inner courtyards, from the columns right up to the windows, walls and ceilings – not forgetting to look down again at the traditional Indian designs on the colourful carpet.